IPv6

 • Configure DNS entries

-Add the necessary AAAA records for the domains and applications you have activated.
-You can find your server’s IPv6 address on the main page of the control panel or in the DNS section of each domain.
-If IPv6 is enabled, the corresponding information will be displayed.
+Add the necessary AAAA records for the domains and applications you have enabled.
+You will find your server’s IPv6 address on the main page of the control panel or in the DNS section of each domain.
+If IPv6 is enabled, the corresponding value will be displayed.
+You can check how to create these records in the AAAA record section of the DNS page.

 Check IPv6 DNS.